mui/material-ui/docs/src/pages/components/lists/lists.md

 ## Customization

 Here are some examples of customizing the component.
-You can learn more about this in the [overrides documentation page](/customization/how-to-customize/).
+You can learn more about this in the
+[overrides documentation page](/customization/how-to-customize/).

+🎨 If you are looking for inspiration, you can check [MUI Treasury's customization examples](https://mui-treasury.com/styles/list-item).

 {{"demo": "pages/components/lists/CustomizedList.js"}}

-## Customization

-🎨 If you are looking for inspiration, you can check [MUI Treasury's customization examples](https://mui-treasury.com/styles/list-item).